-5.2.2 Discrete and Composite Sampling
+5.2.2 Composite Sampling

 Soil sample locations in the concrete slab area will require concrete coring to access the underlying soil.
 Vacuum extraction or hand sampling equipment will be used to access the target sampling depth.
-Soil samples will be collected at the same depths as the ISM samples (0 - 1, 1 - 2, and 2 - 3 feet bgs).
-The discrete concrete slab soil locations require 4-ounces of soil per sample and will be collected using the sample methods as described above for ISM sub-increment samples.
-Field duplicates will also be collected at two discrete sample locations from the target depth of 0 - 1 foot bgs.
+Each composite sample will consist of 5 increments for each sample depth for a total of 6 composite samples.
+The increments will be collected at the same depths as the ISM samples (0 - 1, 1 - 2, and 2 - 3 feet bgs) using a hand coring device to collect a minimum of 200 grams of soil (for each increment) uniformly over the full sample depth interval.
+The five increments will be combined in a separate container for each depth.
+Composite samples will be processed in the laboratory using ISM methodologies.